HimesGroup/sprint/README.md

 ### Description of files in repository

-SPRINTresults.rmd: An R markdown report that includes code that can be used to reproduce our results.
+`SPRINTresults.rmd`: An R markdown report that includes code that can be used to reproduce our results.
 To run the script, it should be under a sprint\_pop directory, otherwise an absolute path should be given.
 You will have to get the SPRINT dataset in order to run it, which requires a formal application to the NHLBI's [BioLINCC](https://biolincc.nhlbi.nih.gov/home/).

-SPRINTresults.html: An html file corresponding to SPRINTresults.rmd.
+`SPRINTresults.html`: An html file corresponding to SPRINTresults.rmd.
 It can be downloaded to see a full report of our results that includes more details than those contained in the SPRINT abstract.

 ### Acknowledgements
 Thank you to Ryan Urbanowicz, Casey Greene, Rebecca Hubbard, and Jason Moore for productive discussions related to this project.